-The area forms part of the off-shore waters of the sea-way to South Wales and to Cornwall and Devon, and that is fed by the Severn and the Avon.
+The inundated palaeolandscapes of the Bristol Channel may yield evidence for the change from hunter-gatherer societies to communities of settled farmers.
+The area forms part of the offshore waters of the sea-way to South Wales and to Cornwall and Devon, and that is fed by the Severn and the Avon.
 It has strong linkages with the maritime trade-routes of western Britain since Prehistory.
 The cultural associations of this seascape character area are made up by the long history of sea-borne trade.
 There are very few wrecks in the area which is an indication of its lack of dangerous features.
-The only recorded wrecks are Lady Sheila and the Juta.
+The only three recorded wrecks.
+The Olive which was a wooden smack carrying coal and sunk in 1877.
+The Juta was a steel hulled steamship on passage from Rouen to Glasgow in ballast, holed in 1945.
+Its wreckage is still extant in three parts.
+The Lady Sheila was a motor vessel lost in 1954.